Prage: Abante

 Abante and its sister publication Abante Tonite are tabloid newspapers published daily.
 Prage acquired the tabloid newspapers from Monica Publishing Corporation of the Macasaet family in October 2017.

 Bilyonaryo

 Bilyonaryo is a finance news website established in 2015, with a focus on highlighting Filipino billionaires/tycoons and their presence in the business sector.
 The site later ventured into television production (Usapang Bilyonaryo), and later launched its own namesake channel (Bilyonaryo News Channel).

 Other assets

 In addition, Prage also operates multimedia brands like Abogado (law and legal issues), NewsKo (periodical news), Fastbreak (sports), and Celebrity Radar (entertainment).

 Media ventures and partnerships

 Prage made its first digital venture in the late 2010s with Abante's own online broadcast content, which was later refreshed in 2022 as Abante TeleTabloid.
-Abante later made its radio presence in 2024 thru DWAR 1494 Abante.
+Abante later made its radio presence in 2024 thru its namesake station.

 In August 2024, Prage took over the operations of DWSS's sister station Mellow 94.7.